 - Look at finance options.
 Many larger banks do not acknowledge short-term rentals as an asset class and in turn, will not lend in that space.
 Others will offer good rates, but a low Loan to Value (LTV) ratio.

 - Have your business plan in place and make sure that you research the implications of a market downturn thoroughly.
 If the option in a downturn is to convert to a long-term rental then make sure the debt coverage is sufficient to maintain mortgage payments.

 Get it all right and short-term rentals as investment will provide a handsome reward well ahead of what is expected from other asset classes.
 Additionally, you'll have a home for your own vacations free of charge and an appreciating asset in its own right.
 We also know of clients who use this to cash flow their retirement home until they are ready to move in themselves.

-	Note: We operate one of the most active specialty short-term and concierge rental management companies in Charleston and one with a sizeable (and growing) portfolio of our own properties.
+Note: We operate one of the most active specialty short-term and concierge rental management companies in Charleston and one with a sizable (and growing) portfolio of our own properties.
 Should you be interested in learning more about the benefits of this profitable investment class, or how a proper management company can make a difference, we are happy to share our expertise with you.

 INTERESTED IN LEARNING MORE?

 Our expert teams - from development, investment, real estate, and property management - have experienced it all and have the insight to help you along the way.